oddbird/susy/docs/susyone.rst

 Susy One
 ========

-Documentation for the original syntax used in the ``1.x`` releases, and also available as an option in ``2.x``.
+This is documentation for the old syntax, used in Susy 1.

+If you are using Susy 2
-If you want to use the latest release but keep the old syntax, change your import from ``susy`` to ``susyone``.
+and want keep the old syntax,
+change your import from ``susy`` to ``susyone``.

 .. code-block:: scss

-  // With Susy 2.x installed...
+  // With Susy 2 installed...
   @import "susyone";